george-labs/george-backend-hiring/docs/README.md

 - Refactoring
 - Automated Testing (Unit & Integration Tests)

+This stage is split into two parts

+    Home Assignment (expected effort: 3 hours)
+    Remote-Pair-Programming Sessions (3 hours)

+Please note: The home assignment is the precondition for the Remote-Pair-Programming Sessions.
+Only if we are happy with part 1 you will be invited to part 2 of our coding challenge stage.

+### Home Assignment

+We expect you to work 3 hours on the example application which we soon will explain to you in more detail.
+Of course, we can't prevent you from putting more hours in, which we for sure don't expect.
+Please, don't finish more than a maximum of 3 iterations even though this could mean that your spend less than 3 hours.
+Please, as soon as you have finished the home assignment (3 hours of work) let us know, so that we can start with the evaluation.

 ### Pair-Programming Sessions

+Considering your home assignment was successful, you will be invited to the 2nd part of this stage.
-You will collaborate in five sessions with George Backend Chapter team members.
+You will collaborate in three sessions with George Backend Chapter team members.
 Every session takes one hour.
-There will be a one-hour lunch break from 12am to 1pm.
 At the beginning of every session a new George Backend team member will join while the previous colleague leaves.

 In the Remote-Pair-Programming Sessions you need to share your screen so that we can follow your progress.
 In case you have a dual monitor setup, please make sure that you also share your browser window.